 The first CSES satellite (CSES-01) has been launched on February 2nd, 2018, with an expected lifetime of at least 5 years.

-The second CSES satellite (CSES-02) is currently under development and its launch is expected at the beginning of 2023.
+The second CSES satellite (CSES-02) is currently under development and its launch is expected in the second half of 2023.

-These missions are performed in the framework of a collaboration program between the China National Space Administration (CNSA) and the Italian Space Agency (ASI), and developed by China Earthquake Administration (CEA) and Italian National Institute for Nuclear Physics (INFN), together with several Chinese and Italian Universities and research Institutes.
+These missions are performed in the framework of a collaboration program between the China National Space Administration (CNSA) and the Italian Space Agency (ASI), and developed by the National Institute of Natural Hazards (NINH), the Italian National Institute for Nuclear Physics (INFN) and the Italian National Institute of Astrophysics and Planetology (INAF-IAPS), together with several Chinese and Italian Universities and research Institutes.

-Italy participates to the CSES satellite missions with the LIMADOU project – funded by ASI and INFN – through a collaboration that includes the INFN Divisions of Bologna, Naples, Perugia, Roma Tor Vergata, Turin, the INFN Center TIFPA of Trento, the INFN National Laboratories of Frascati, the Universities of Trento, Torino, Roma Tor Vergata, UTIU, IFAC – CNR, Firenze and the Institutes INAF-IAPS (Italian National Institute of Astrophysics and Planetology) and INGV (Italian National Institute of Geophysics and Volcanology).
+Italy participates to the CSES satellite missions with the LIMADOU project through a collaboration that includes the INFN Divisions of Bologna, Napoli, Roma Tor Vergata, Torino, the INFN Center TIFPA of Trento, the INFN National Laboratories of Frascati, the Universities of Trento, Torino, Roma Tor Vergata, Napoli, L’Aquila, UTIU, IFAC – CNR Firenze and the Italian National Institute of Geophysics and Volcanology (INGV).